 There’s also a level section that varies as the game progresses.
 In the first, you have to collect keys to open doors so you can progress forward.
 During this you can collect fruit for added points but the key to this is watch your time as a few wrong moves and the time runs out will cost you a life!

 Further on and this level sees vertical jets of water trying to blow you off the top of level, combine this with horizontal water bullets blasting you across the screen and it makes for some tough gaming.

-After each of these levels, the journey back is greatly helped with the aid of a pair of magic, flying boots given to him by the fairy queen for getting her safely home, with these, its not long before your also back home to the Pac-family.
+After each of these levels, the journey back is greatly helped with the aid of a pair of magic flying boots given to him by the fairy queen for getting her safely home.
+With these boots its not long before you’re also back home to the Pac-family.

 A hidden item (sometimes accidentally dropped by the ghosts) is a Flagship from Galaxian, which rewards 7650 points when collected, (a reference to Namco’s goroawase number of 765).
 The Galaxian Flagship is a long running cameo that appears in the Namco-made Pac-Man games, however this is something that I’ve not yet come across!

 Commodore 64: POKE 5711,165 enables unlimited Mega-jumps.

 Hidden Warp: First, make sure you’re in Round 2.
 Move a tree stump (There’s only one in the level that you can move) and you will warp to Trip 3 Round 9, and earn an additional 80,000 points (Arcade and Atari Lynx versions only).

 Unlimited lives: Type “avalon” at the title screen.
 The screen will flash

 to confirm correct code entry.